 Policy on Electronic Signatures

-Walden manages the clinical application processes in a nearly paperless environment, which permits verifiable electronic signatures, as regulated by the Uniform Electronic Transactions Act.
+Walden manages the practicum application processes in a nearly paperless environment, which permits verifiable electronic signatures, as regulated by the Uniform Electronic Transactions Act.
 Legally, an electronic signature can be the person’s typed name, email address, or any other identifying marker.
 An electronic signature is just as valid as a written signature as long as both parties have agreed to conduct the transaction electronically.

 Health Insurance Portability and Accountability Act